SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-state.md

 ---
-title: CSC216 Lab 06 - Finite State Machines
+title: CSC 217 Lab 06 - Finite State Machines
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab06]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab06]
-description: CSC216 Lab 06 - Implementing `CourseNameValidator`
+description: CSC 217 Lab 06 - Implementing `CourseNameValidator`
 navigation: on
 pagegroup: 06-lab
 ---

-# CSC216 Lab 06 Implementing `CourseNameValidator`
+# CSC 217 Lab 06 Implementing `CourseNameValidator`
 {% include iconHeader.html type="implementation" %}
 The design of the course name validation functionality calls for `CourseNameValidator` to be implemented using the **State Pattern**.
 The state pattern is an object-oriented way to implement an FSM, where each state is its own object and behaviors are defined for each input type.